 This guy is what Ed Sheeran could have been if he had (any) taste.
 His debut album These Two Windows is scheduled to be released on May 29th this year and, seriously, I can’t wait.
 I love how his songs sound smart, even though they’re clearly cliches.
 He’s obvious without being tiring.
 I’m also a massive fan of his, kind of, androgynous and soft voice.
 Give it a listen if you like easy listening, acoustic pop songs.

 Staying within the young-singer-songwriter-sad pop territory, this guy has just released his debut album Kid Krow today (20/03/2020).
 The record’s closing track is my personal favourite.
 It’s a sad ballad telling a story of two boys and their love-gone-wrong.
 It gives me Tracy Chapman vibes, especially with the lyric: “if we worked and we saved, we could both run away and we’d have a better life”.
 I like how nicely structured it is, with a very neat and tidy production.
 It really is a beautifully written and gently performed pop song, and I recommend it to all of you!
 Conan Gray’s most significant songwriting influence is Taylor Swift, and it definitely shows.

 Alanis Morisette – Smiling

-Originally I was planning on writing about another song called Reasons I Drink but fuck my life, I thought, as I realised it was actually released in December last year, which would be cheating.
+Initially, I was planning on writing about another song called Reasons I Drink but fuck my life, I thought, as I realised it was actually released in December last year, which would be cheating.
 Smiling is a song off Alanis’ upcoming album Such Pretty Forks in the Road.
-Brutally honest, written with signature Alanis style of realisation and self-assessment, Smiling is a good introduction to what’s still to come.
+Brutally honest, written with signature Alanis style of realisation and self-assessment, Smiling is an excellent introduction to what’s still to come.
 Very nice guitar in the lead here, catchy but dreamy and not distracting from Alanis’ vocal performance.
 We stan.

 Celeste – Stop This Flame